akerber47/akerber47.github.io/reading.md

 (Honestly, most of the point here is to stop me from forgetting and trying to read these again.)

+### 2020 September
+- Ross Douthat, *Bad Religion*
+- Martin Gutti, *The Revolt of the Public and the Crisis of Authority in the New Millenium*
+- Tyler Cowen, *Stubborn Attachments*

 ### 2020 August
 - Iain M. Banks, *Use of Weapons*